 - Domri, City Smasher

 - Vraska, Regal Gorgon

 The MTG Starter Kit also includes a code for its two decks, which can be redeemed by two different Arena players; granting both decks to you and a friend.

 Be wary though, Commander and Challenger decks don’t include MTG Arena codes, so don’t go buying those with the expectation of boosting your digital card collection.

-You can also find codes in MTG’s line of Secret Lair premium boxed sets, which unlock exclusive cards and cosmetics.
+MTG Arena Secret Lair codes are found in the MTG Secret Lair premium boxed sets, and unlock exclusive cards and cosmetics.
 A pricey option, given the cost of each Secret Lair drop, but very chic.